tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Distraction

-(Two-handed melee weapon – recharge 11+)
+Two-handed melee weapon

-When you hit with this weapon, allow one of your allies engaged with that foe to make a basic melee attack against it as a free action.
+_Recharge 11+:_ When you hit with this weapon, allow one of your allies engaged with that foe to make a basic melee attack against it as a free action.

 **Quirk:** Intrudes on personal space.